 Typically, radio messages will feature at least one of these Prowords.
 These four are particularly important because they determine the nature of the message.
 Roger and Negative establish agreement or disagreement at the beginning of a message.
 Likewise, Break and Over will determine whether a particular transmission is a complete message or not.

 Use Outside the Military

-The “Military Alphabet” is not just for the armed forces.
+According to the International Telecommunication Union the “Military Alphabet” is not just for the armed forces.
 As we explain further in the History section of this page, this alphabet was actually developed by the International Civilian Aviation Organization (ICAO) as a set of terms that would be mutually comprehensible across the international community.
-This language was designed to minimize miscommunication, and is used in many different non-military settings where codes and clarity are key.
+The Able Baker Alphabet, like Morse Code, was designed to minimize miscommunication and is used in non-military settings where codes and clarity are key.

 Aircraft Communication Military Alphabet Uses and Notes